devildrey33/Audio-PlayGround/readme.md

-Im creating a separate project for each fragment shader effect.
+Im creating a separate project for each shader effect.
 You can find them in : [Codepen AudioShaders](https://github.com/devildrey33/Audio-PlayGround/tree/main/Codepen)